William L. Yancey: Secession

 Jefferson Davis being sworn in as President of the Confederate States of America at the Capitol in Montgomery, Alabama, in 1861.
 Yancey had made the formal welcome address to Davis, stating that "The man and the hour have met."
 Later, Yancey would criticize many of Davis's actions.

-On February 24, 1860, the Alabama legislature passed a joint resolution requiring the governor to call for the election of delegates to a state convention if a Republican was elected president.
+On February 24, 1860, the Alabama legislature passed a joint resolution requiring the governor to call for the election of delegates to a state convention if a Republican were elected president.
 After first waiting for the official electoral votes to be counted, Governor Andrew Moore called for the election of delegates to take place on December 24, with the convention to meet on January 7, 1861.
 When the convention convened, Yancey was the guiding spirit.
 The delegates were split between those insisting on immediate secession versus those who would secede only in cooperation with other Southern states.
 A frustrated Yancey lashed out at those cooperationists:

 The misguided, deluded, wicked men in our midst, if any such there be, who shall oppose it [secession], will be in alignment with the abolition power of the Federal government, and as our safety demands, must be looked upon and dealt with as public enemies.

-Eventually, the ordinance of secession was passed over cooperationists objections by a vote of 61–39.
+Eventually, the ordinance of secession was passed over cooperationists' objections by a vote of 61–39.

 When the newly established Confederate States of America met later that month in Montgomery to establish their formal union, Yancey was not a delegate, but he delivered the address of welcome to Jefferson Davis, selected as provisional President, on his arrival at Montgomery.
 While many of the Fire-Eaters were opposed to the selection of a relative moderate like Davis, Yancey accepted him as a good choice.
-In his speech, Yancey indicated that, in the selection of Davis, "The man and the hour have met.
+In his speech, Yancey indicated that, in the selection of Davis, "the man and the hour have met."
 We now hope that prosperity, honor, and victory await his administration."
-Many historians agree with Emory Thomas who wrote, "When Yancey and Davis met in Montgomery the helm of the revolution changed hands.
+Many historians agree with Emory Thomas, who wrote, "When Yancey and Davis met in Montgomery, the helm of the revolution changed hands.
 Yancey and the radicals had stirred the waters; Davis and the moderates would sail the ship."